HassenIO/test-serverless-ts-circleci/README.md

 To run locally, use `npm run hello`, which will first transpile TypeScript into JavaScript (using Webpack), then shows a basic hello world message.

+Basic unit test can be run using `npm test`, with the courtesy of jest.
+Code coverage can be obtained using `npx jest --coverage`.

 To deploy on AWS Lambda, run `serverless deploy` which will transpile like previously done, then upload the code to S3 and finally shows AWS Gateway URL.
 Open that URL in a browser.

 Source: